 "It's fun.
 We love it.
 And it should be fun to see when he starts talking or the next big milestone he hits," he added.

 For Phelps, the ESPY Awards hold a special significance in his life.
-Apart from being an awards show that routinely celebrates his undeniable talent, it's also where he first met and fell in love with his wife
+Apart from being an awards show that routinely celebrates his undeniable talent, it's also where he first met and fell in love with his wife a decade ago.

 "My wife was my escort here 10 years ago, [when] she was working with ESPN.
 It's funny, she always tells the story like, 'I wanted somebody different,' and I was like, 'Oh thanks honey, really, really like that,'" Phelps recalled, laughing.
 "She's like, 'Everything works out for a reason.'
 And, you know, we've been together on and off for 10 years and now we have a beautiful son together and we are very happy."